BarelyMiSSeD/minqlx-plugins/README.md

 I also added the ability to vote players to spectator if they are AFK.
 I added that because I didn't want someone who can't be kicked to go AFK and get stuck taking up a play slot because he/she can't be kicked.
 It is used by "/cv afk 'player id'" in the console.

+I get tired of people being in the server that are just annoying with their chat messages or talking.
+I added the ability for people to callvote MUTE players on the server.
+It is used with "/cv mute 'player id'" in the console.
+To callvote to unmute someone use "/cv unmute 'plyer id'".
+A player can't callvote to unmute themselves.

 The script also stops map voting once a match has gone active.
 Voting maps during warm-up still works.
 I wanted a way to still allow voting during a match but to not allow voting different maps throughout the match because one or two people didn't like the map.

 Join messages about the map voting and the use of voting people to spectator are displayed to players upon connect to the server.
 These messages can be disabled seperately so both, either, or no messages will be sent upon connect.